junxit/us-congress-bills-110/bill.md

 # H.R.
 1534

-> To prohibit certain sales, distributions, and transfers of elemental mercury, to prohibit the export of elemental mercury, and for other purposes.
+> To prohibit the sale, distribution, or transfer of mercury, to prohibit the export of mercury, and for other purposes.

 ## § 1.
 Short title